RHIT-CSSE/csse332/labs/lab00/index.md

 All user utilities in xv6 will go into the `user/` directory.
 In there you will find examples of other utilities, such as `ls`, `grep`, `mkdir`, `rm`, etc.
-Examining the code behind some of those utilities will prove to be of immense help in this project.
+Examining the code behind some of those utilities will prove to be of immense help in this lab.

 ### Implementation plan

 Here's a list of steps and requirements that will help you implement the `sleep` utility in xv6:
 - We have created a file named `sleep.c` for you in the `user/` directory.
-  - The `sleep.c` includes the necessary header files and has an empty `main` function for you to fill out.
+  - The `sleep.c` file includes the necessary header files and has an empty `main` function for you to fill out.
 - In `main(int argc, char **argv)`, `argc` is the argument count and `argv` is the argument vector.
 Recall that `argv[0]` is always the name of the program being run, so always `argc >= 1`.